-- In The Netherlands, science shops are funded fully by their universities.
-There is no legal obligation to do so, but universities generally mention raising social awareness of students, regional image responsibility (or image), practical education (problem-based learning) and a way of obtaining interesting research topics.
-The funding varies: from 0.8 fulltime job to 12 fulltime jobs per university; also the material/research budget ranges from only basic office costs to a few hundreds of thousands euros to have research done.
+In The Netherlands, Science Shops are funded fully by their universities.
+There is no legal obligation to do so, but universities generally mention raising social awareness of students, regional image responsibility, practical education (problem-based learning) and a way of obtaining interesting research topics.

 Where universities are unable to finance the full cost of a Science Shop, there is sometimes the possibility of part-funding, by attracting external funding from government or European programmes or private and charitable grants.
 If the external funding covers concrete projects, overheads from such funding may be able to finance part of the day-to-day administration.
 Such funding arrangements are inherently less stable, and require Science Shop staff to devote part of their time to fund-raising.
 University management needs to be aware of the existence of Science Shops and their potential and include them in university-led bidding procedures and proposals.

 - Social entrepreneurship

 Some Science Shops, particularly those independent of universities, act as social entrepreneurs supporting socially beneficial research activity with NGOs by means of staff conducting profitable research or other activities with organisations and funding agencies which can pay market costs.
 This model could also be developed in universities, with Science Shops being part of research centres where again profits from research conducted on a commercial basis are used to support the socially beneficial scientific research of Science Shops and the day-to-day work operation of the Science Shop.

 The Science Shop Bonn finances its activities from paid services, and funded research and communication projects; overheads on several projects and additional project funding allows for some free consultancy for civil society.

 - Co-funding with NGOs for research and evaluation: